 Export and rendering take time, especially from complex projects.
 If you can leverage your graphics card to help carry some of the load, so much the better.

-VEGAS Pro offers GPU acceleration for encoding into AVC and HEVC formats, cutting render times up to half – now including GPU acceleration for HDR presets in VEGAS Pro 18.
+VEGAS Pro offers GPU acceleration for encoding into AVC and HEVC formats, cutting render times up to half – including GPU acceleration for HDR presets.